mumez/PunQLite/README.md

 gcc -m32 -dynamiclib -o unqlite.dylib unqlite.o
 ```

-However, I've also put pre-built binaries for some platforms, so please just download them if you have no time to compile.
+However, I've also put pre-built binaries for common platforms, so please just download them if you have no time to compile.

 - Load PunQLite